t053kr/Portfolio/Arduino/readme.md

 **Unreal Engine** to have a game scene,
-**Arduino board** is used to alter the gaming experience, **Plugin** is something that Unreal Engine uses, and in these projects they are primarly data transfer -plugins.
+**Arduino board** is used to alter the gaming experience, **Plugin** is something that Unreal Engine uses, and in these projects they are primarily data transfer -plugins.

 ## Programming